apache/mynewt-site/docs/os/tutorials/sensors/sensor_thingy_lis2dh12_onb.md

 <br>
 5. Set the poll rate for the sensor to two seconds.
 The `sensor_set_poll_rate()` function sets the poll rate for a named sensor.

+**Note:** You set the poll rate for a sensor programmatically and must set the poll rate to a non zero value in order for the sensor manager to poll the sensor.
+You may set a different poll rate for each sensor.
+The sensor framework also defines a `SENSOR_MGR_WAKEUP_RATE` syscfg setting that specifies the default rate that the sensor manager polls.
+The sensor manager uses the poll rate for a sesnor if a sensor is configured to poll more frequently than the `SENSOR_MGR_WAKEUP_RATE` setting value.

 ```hl_lines="2 3 8 14 15"